Finite Expression Method for Solving High-Dimensional Partial Differential Equations: FEX-inspired Iterative Method for Eigenpairs

-In our iteration method, the number of iterative loop is $G=10$. $\lambda_1=\lambda_2=500$ in ~\eqref{eqn:eigenvalueloss}.
+For implementation, the number of the iterative loop is $G=10$. $\lambda_1=\lambda_2=500$ in ~\eqref{eqn:eigenvalueloss}.
 The batch size for estimating the first term and third term of~\eqref{eqn:eigenvalueloss} is 10,000 while that of the second term (boundary) is 2,000.
 ReLU$^2$ is used in ResNet, following~\cite{yu2018deep}.